Howard Hesseman: Career

 Under the alias of Don Sturdy, Hesseman made his first television appearances, including the episode "Public Affairs: DR-07" of the show Dragnet in 1968.
 He portrayed a hippie named Jesse Chaplin, the editor of an underground newspaper.
 In this Dragnet episode, his character was a panelist on a TV show opposite Sgt.
 Friday and Officer Gannon.

 He played a bit part in two final-season episodes of The Andy Griffith Show.
-In the episode "Sam for Town Council," Hesseman has an exchange with Emmett Clark (Paul Hartman), who is running for town council against Sam Jones played by Ken Berry.
-Hesseman plays a character named Harry seen preparing fishing tackle outside a sporting goods store and complaining to Emmett how poor the fishing has been at a nearby fishing spot.
+In the episode "Sam for Town Council", Hesseman played a character named Harry, who has an exchange with Emmett Clark (Paul Hartman), who is running for town council against Sam Jones, played by Ken Berry.
+Harry complains to Emmett how poor the fishing has been at a nearby fishing spot.
 Emmett promises to stock the pond with big perch in exchange for Harry's vote.
 Harry agrees and wears a campaign button supporting Emmett in the race.
-In the episode "Goober Goes to an Auto Show,” Hesseman, also credited as Don Sturdy, plays the Counterboy, serving hot dogs and root beers to Goober and his old trade school rival Roy Swanson, played by Noam Pitlik.
+In the episode "Goober Goes to an Auto Show", Hesseman, also credited as Don Sturdy, played the counter boy, serving hot dogs and root beers to Goober and his old trade-school rival Roy Swanson, played by Noam Pitlik.

-On July 18, 1969, he appeared with the improv comedy group The Committee in several sketches on The Dick Cavett Show, including one sketch with guest Janis Joplin.
+On July 18, 1969, he appeared with the improvisational comedy group The Committee in several sketches on The Dick Cavett Show, including one with guest Janis Joplin.
 Hesseman also appeared in a number of skits as part of The Committee in the 1971 classic film Billy Jack.

-Hesseman made several appearances as Mr. Plager, a member of the group therapy ensemble on The Bob Newhart Show, and later in the series was revealed to be gay.
-He became a playwright in the sixth season of the show, writing a play about the characters in the group.
-In several other episodes of the show, Hesseman's voice can be heard as a TV announcer.
+Hesseman made several appearances as Mr. Plager, a member of the group therapy ensemble on The Bob Newhart Show; Mr. Plager eventually came out as gay.
+Hesseman became a playwright in the sixth season of the show, writing a play about the characters in the group.
+In several other episodes of The Bob Newhart Show, Hesseman's voice can be heard as a TV announcer.

-Hesseman is best known for his role as anti-disco disc jockey John "Dr. Johnny Fever" Caravella on the television sitcom WKRP in Cincinnati from 1978 to 1982, a role Hesseman prepared for by working as a DJ in San Francisco at KMPX-FM for several months.
+Hesseman is best known for his role as DJ John "Dr. Johnny Fever" Caravella on the television sitcom WKRP in Cincinnati from 1978 to 1982, a role Hesseman prepared for by working as a DJ in San Francisco at KMPX-FM for several months.
 He was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series in 1980 and 1981 for his portrayal of Fever.
-He reprised the role of Caravella in nine episodes of The New WKRP in Cincinnati, and also directed several episodes of the 1991-93 series revival.
+He reprised the role in nine episodes of The New WKRP in Cincinnati, and also directed several episodes of that 1991-93 series revival.

-He portrayed Sam Royer, the man who married Ann Romano (Bonnie Franklin) on One Day at a Time from 1982 to 1984.

-In 1986, he was in the Disney film Flight of the Navigator.

-Hesseman played teacher Charlie Moore on the ABC series Head of the Class for four seasons from 1986 to 1990.
+Hesseman portrayed Sam Royer, the man who married Ann Romano (Bonnie Franklin) on the sitcom One Day at a Time from 1982 to 1984.
+He then played history teacher Charlie Moore on the ABC series Head of the Class for four seasons from 1986 to 1990.
+His film appearances included the comedy film Police Academy 2: Their First Assignment (1985) as Captain Pete Lassard, the mystery film Clue (1985) as the Chief of Police, and the Disney film Flight of the Navigator (1986) as NASA research facility scientist Dr. Louis Faraday.